-Aesthetic biases have been shown as a critical factor leading to social pressures on female athletes (Adams et al., 2005; Energici et al., 2020; Fink et al., 2016; Krane et al., 2012; Steinfeldt, Carter, et al., 2011; Steinfeldt, Zakrajsek, et al., 2011).
+Aesthetic biases have been shown as a critical factor leading to social pressures on female athletes (Adams et al., 2005; Fink et al., 2016; Krane et al., 2012; Steinfeldt, Carter et al., 2011a; Steinfeldt, Zakrajsek et al., 2011b).
 For example, female athletes in aesthetic sports, such as rhythmic gymnastics, artistic swimming, and figure skating, are more prone to experience dissatisfaction with their body image (Whitten, 2021).

-Meanwhile, males engaged in the aforementioned sports are often labelled pejoratively as 'sissy' or 'effeminate' (Evans & Davies, 2000; Haltom & Worthen, 2014; Polasek & Roper, 2011).
-Though the majority of current literature employs qualitative methods to explore the experiences of athletes of different sexes in aesthetic sports, none have yet been conducted from a historical or genealogical perspective to reveal the way in which the historical development of a particular sport has led to the gradual dominance of one sex and the formation of mainstream societal aesthetic biases.
+Meanwhile, males engaged in the aforementioned sports are often labelled pejoratively as 'sissy' or 'effeminate' (Evans and Davies, 2000; Haltom and Worthen, 2014; Polasek and Roper, 2011).
+Though the majority of current literature employs qualitative methods to explore the experiences of athletes of different sexes in aesthetic sports, none have yet been conducted from a historical or genealogical perspective to reveal how the historical development of a particular sport has led to the gradual dominance of one sex and the formation of mainstream societal aesthetic biases.

-We would therefore argue that artistic swimming could be regarded as a valuable lens for the genealogical study of the development of gender knowledge in a sport because of the lack of genealogical studies in this area (Barker-Ruchti, 2009; Bridel, 2015; B. D. Cox & Pringle, 2015; B. Cox & Pringle, 2012) and the historical development of the sport per se, which is filled with discourse events related to gender, as discussed in the subsequent findings section.
+We would therefore argue that artistic swimming could be regarded as a valuable lens for the genealogical study of the development of gender knowledge in a sport because of the lack of genealogical studies in this area (Barker-Ruchti, 2009; Bridel, 2015; Cox and Pringle, 2015; Cox and Pringle, 2012) and the historical development of the sport per se, which is filled with discourse events related to gender, as discussed in the subsequent findings section.